adfinis/adsy-trainings/susecap-workshop/9002_components/modul_components_9002.md

 ## nsync

-* Rececives messages from CC when app is being scaled
+* Receives notification from CC when app is being scaled
 * Writes DesiredLRP into BBS

 ## BBS